-Google runs AdSense, one of the best ad networks (but not the only one) for the publishers and on the other side, with Google Ads, it attracts millions of advertisers — ensuring there’s enough demand always.
-As a publisher, you can sign up for Google AdSense to start showing display ads to your visitors.
-You want to know the potential earnings to plan and work accordingly and that’s what we’re trying to provide in this piece.
+Google runs AdSense, one of the best ad networks (but not the only highest paying CPM ad network) for the publishers, and on the other side, with Google Ads, it attracts millions of advertisers — ensuring there’s always enough demand.
+As a publisher, you can sign up for Google AdSense to show your visitors’ display ads.
+You want to know the potential earnings to plan and work accordingly, and that’s what we’re trying to provide in this piece.